Newtonian potential in higher-derivative quantum gravity: Perturbative solution of the potential and infrared limit

 Taking $R$ sufficiently large and $\varepsilon$ small, we can use the triangle inequalities and the upper bound for contour integrals over an arc $C_k$, \beq \Bigg| \int_{C_k} dz \, F(z) \, \Bigg| \leqslant \mbox{length} \{C_k \} \times \max\limits_{z \in C_k} \, \{|F(z)|\} , \eeq to find

 Therefore, the integrals along $C_R$ and $C_\vp$ vanish, respectively, in the limit $R \to \infty$ and $\vp \to 0$.
-Thus, making the substitution $x \mapsto - x$ in the third integral in the {\it r.h.s.} of formula~\eq{eq4} and equaling with~\eq{eq3} we find
+Thus, making the substitution $x \mapsto - x$ in the third integral in the right-hand side of formula~\eq{eq4} and equaling with~\eq{eq3} we find

 Now, having the definition~\eq{Q} in mind, after a small rearrangement, the imaginary part of the equation above gives \beq \n{K-an} {I}^{(1)} = \pi \Re [ \Res (F(z), i) ] + \frac{\pi}{2} \int_0^\infty dx \, \frac{x \cos (mr x)}{(x^2+1)^2} . \eeq Like in the case discussed at the beginning of Sec.~\ref{Sec4}, the integration over the negative real axis leaves a remaining integral, but the one found here is more tractable than the other.
 Actually, the last integral in \eq{K-an} can be reduced, after integration by parts, to the Raabe's integral (for $m^2\geqslant0$)~\cite{book2}, \beq